badrinathjt7/Plant-Disease-Detection-using-Deep-Learning-ResNet50-Transfer-Learning-/README.md

 interface.launch(share=True)
 ```

-Anyone with the link can upload a leaf photo and get a prediction instantly — no installation, no coding.
+It generates a link where one can upload a leaf photo and get a prediction instantly — no installation, no coding.

 ---